How to Make Halloween Easier with Dogs

-If you are like me, your doorbell is your dog.
+If you are like me, your dog IS your doorbell.
 But when people ring your actual doorbell, all hell breaks loose.
-Especially when you have young kids in the house, the dogs barking at someone ringing (or knocking) at the door can cause unnecessary stress, both for you and your dogs.
+Especially when you have young kids in the house, the dogs barking at someone ringing (or knocking) at the door can cause unnecessary stress, both for you and your family.
 Normally, this stress lasts for just a few minutes, but on holidays like Halloween, when friends and neighbors are knocking every few minutes, it can send your pets over the edge.

-On top of doorbell stress, holidays like Halloween come with a lot of extra noise and new people and can cause stress, which can increase the risk of runaways and fear-based responses in dogs, like aggression.
+On top of doorbell stress, holidays like Halloween come with a lot of extra noise and new people can increase the risk of runaways and fear-based responses in dogs, like aggression.
 Not only that, but candy and candles can pose an extra safety risk for your furry friends.

 Rather than let your pets spend the evening in fear, there are a few ways you can alleviate stress this Halloween.